-This can be avoided by leaving a small portion of stalk attached when cutting them from their growth medium.
+This can be avoided by leaving a small portion of the stalk attached when cutting them from their growth medium.

 Using tools that are specifically designed for harvesting such as those with serrated edges will help minimize any potential root damage while also ensuring easier harvesting operations.

-Once harvested, button mushrooms must be quickly cooled immediately after picking in order preserve their quality and prolong shelf life by slowing down spoilage processes.
+Once harvested, button mushrooms must be quickly cooled immediately after picking in order to preserve their quality and prolong shelf life by slowing down spoilage processes.